m209engineer/m209engineer/README.md

-# Assalomu alaykum 👋
+# Hello 👋
-Bu mening GitHub profilim — Muhammadaziz aka m209engineer
+My name is Muhammadaziz,This is my GitHub profile — m209engineer